intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 3. __intel_sycl.device_region__ operation in __intel_sycl__ dialect (RFC #291)

 Additionally we propose appropriate passes
-1. Converting __PTensor__ operations into dialects __Linalg__, __GPU__, __intel_sycl__ and __Dist__
+1. Transforming __PTensor__ operations for distributed operation by injecting operations from __Dist__
+2. Converting __PTensor__ to __Tensor__, __Linalg__  and __Shape__
 2. Converting __Dist__ operations into appropriate runtime calls
-3. Converting __intel-sycl.device_region__ to appropriate runtime calls.
+3. Converting __intel-sycl.device_region__ to appropriate runtime calls

 ### ptensor Type
 Since operations are expected to execute in the same location as its input tensors, it is necessary to carry the tensor-location from the point of its allocation to the point of the operation.
-For this, we introduce a type which logically extends the `mlir::tensor` type with the necessary location information.
-The location information includes:
+For this, we introduce a type which logically extends the `mlir::tensor` type with two boolean attributes:
+* `device`: indicates if it should live on a device
+* `dist`: indicates if it should be distributed

+The actual device and distributed team can be assigned by the approriate operands of creation operations (see below).

+The tensors themselves are assumed to eventually lower to memrefs.

+Notice: By default device and distribution support is disabled and so renders conventional host operations.

+### __PTensor__ Operations
+The initial set of operations matches the requirements of the core of [array-API](https://data-apis.org/array-api/latest/API_specification/index.html).
+The operations in the PTensor dialect operate on ptensors.
+To allow operations on standard tensors and memrefs the PTensor dialect provides the operation `from_ranked` to convert MemRefs and RankedTensors to ptensors with default `device` and `team`.

+Notice: some of the operations mutate existing ptensors.

+Since we focus on compute-follows-data, only the creation functions/operations will require the `device` and `team` attributes:
 * the `device`: The optional `device` indicates where the tensor lives, e.g. on which device.
 The target device is represented as a generic type which will be forwarded to the gpu/distributed runtimes.
 The exact type/syntax of device-identifiers is defined by the GPU runtime.
 For example, SYCL runtime will accept SYCL filter strings as defined [here](https://github.com/intel/llvm/blob/sycl/sycl/doc/EnvironmentVariables.md#sycl_device_filter).
 The default `NoneType` which disables device support.
 * a distributed `team`:  The optional `team` indicates a team (of processes) among which the tensor is partitioned-distributed.
 The type of the `team` depends on the underlying runtime; for MPI and Intel's distributed runtime this would be a `int64`.
 It defaults to `NoneType` which disables support for distributed operation.
-* An optional runtime handle passed to/from the underlying distributed runtime.

-The tensors themselves are assumed to eventually lower to memrefs.

-Notice: By default device and distribution support is disabled and so renders conventional host operations.

-### __PTensor__ Operations
-The initial set of operations matches the requirements of the core of [array-API](https://data-apis.org/array-api/latest/API_specification/index.html).
-Notice, since we focus on compute-follows-data, only the creation functions/operations will require the `device` and `team` attributes.
-The operations in the PTensor dialect operate on ptensors.
-To allow operations on standard tensors and memrefs the PTensor dialect provides the operation `from_ranked` to convert MemRefs and RankedTensors to ptensors with default `device` and `team`.

-Notice: some of the operations mutate existing ptensors.
+It constitutes an error if an operation has multiple (input and output) arguments of type ptensor and their `device` attribute is not the same on all ptensor arguments.
+If the `device` attribute is not the default device, a region is created and populated with the input op.

+Similarly, it constitutes an error if an operation has multiple (input and output) arguments of type ptensor and their `team` attribute is not the same on all ptensor arguments.

 #### Broadcasting/Ranked Tensors
 PTensor operates on ranked tensors.
 In rare cases the shape of input tensor(s) needs to be known as well.
 Unranked tensors are not supported.